ivan-usov-org/bec/docs/source/developer/install_developer_env.md

 bec
 ```

 You are now ready to load your first device configuration.
-To this end, please follow the instructions given in :doc:`quickstart`.
+To this end, please follow the instructions given in [Upload a new configuration](#upload_configuration).